 it alone.

-For a supplier, the caution is fulfillment strain.
-If shipping is already your bottleneck, adding orders from a dozen retailers will break what is already stressed, and a stockout that disappoints another store's customers damages two brands at once.
-The honest rule is simple: Collective is a tool for brands whose core is working and who have a specific, complementary opportunity to extend it.
-It is not a fix for a brand that has not figured out its own product, audience, or unit economics.
-If the fundamentals are not there, a new channel just spreads the same problem across more storefronts.
+The honest rule: Collective is a tool for brands whose core is working and who have a specific, complementary opportunity to extend it.
+It is not a fix for a brand that has not figured out its product, audience, or unit economics.
+If the fundamentals are not there, a new channel just scales the same problem across more storefronts.
+Get those fundamentals right first.
+The DTC growth inflection points framework is useful here for identifying whether you are in a position to layer on a new channel.

-The short version: Collective is genuine, native, low-friction distribution, and it is worth using when you have a clear fit and the fundamentals to support it.
+Collective is genuine, native, low-friction distribution, and it is worth using when you have a clear fit and the fundamentals to support it.
 Before you turn it on, weigh it honestly against your other options in channel mix strategy for 2026, and look hard at the B2B channel most brands ignore while they chase the newer thing.
+If you are evaluating whether your brand is ready for a distribution expansion at all, the DTC financial stack by stage gives you the right lens for where channel diversification makes sense versus where to focus.

 Figure out if Collective fits